ari-feiglin/biu-advanced-programming-knn/README.md

 # BIU Advanced Programming Assignment Submission
 **Ari Feiglin, Gal Nemetsky**

-The current branch has the source for the second assignment.
+The current branch has the source for the third assignment.
+For the second assignment's source, please navigate to the `assignment2-submission` branch.
 For the first assignment's source, please navigate to the `assignment1-submission` branch.

 ## Compiling and Running The Project